-Sudden cardiac death in young athletes is very rare.
-About 100 such deaths are reported in the United States per year.
-The chance of sudden death occurring to any individual high school athlete is about one in 200,000 per year.
+Sudden cardiac death in young athletes is The chance of sudden death occurring to any individual high school athlete is reported in the United States per year. very rare.
+About 100 such deaths are about one in 200,000 per year.